raghavTinker/Smart-Home-Doorbell/README.md

 # Blaze HackTU

 To run this project:
-a)Get the Telegram Bot API Key from BotFather and place it in the setup.py file in the Hub folder and in the sendPhoto.py file. b)Get the IBM Watson Text to speech api and put it in the setup.py file c)Also put in the username and password for the hub and raspberry pi
+a)Get the Telegram Bot API Key from BotFather and place it in the setup.py file in the Hub folder and in the sendPhoto.py file.<br>
+b)Get the IBM Watson Text to speech api and put it in the setup.py file c)Also put in the username and password for the hub and raspberry pi